joshuasokpey/earth-engine/README.md

 🔗 https://earth-engine-mvp.netlify.app

 > **Note:** For the best experience, use a PC/laptop.
 The simulation is optimized for larger screens.

+# 🌍 Earth-Engine

+A living ecosystem simulation project created for the **GreenRes Hackathon**.

+Earth-Engine is an interactive simulation that explores how environments evolve through the interaction between nature, resources, and human activities.

 ## 🎮 How to Use